 Texas grand jury indicts deputy, husband in death of man

-There are 1 comment on the The Daily News-Record story from 16 hrs ago, titled Texas grand jury indicts deputy, husband in death of man.
-In it, The Daily News-Record reports that:

-A Texas grand jury has indicted a sheriff's deputy and her husband on murder charges in the death of a man during a late-night confrontation outside a Houston-area restaurant.
-John Hernandez died three days after the May 28 confrontation with Harris County deputy Shauna Thompson and her husband, Terry.
+Maria Toval, wife of John Hernandez gets on an elevator with her lawyer Randall Kallinen and family members at the Harris County grand jury, Thursday, June 8, 2017 in Houston.
+A Texas sheriff's deputy and her husband were indicted Thursday on murder charges in the death of a man they restrained during a late night confrontation outside of a Houston-area restaurant.

 Add your comments below